How to Install New Skirting Board

 C. External cuts (known as mitre cuts).
 Located at position C in the example below.

 Installing new skirting boards may appear complicated at first.
 This is why we have created this handy step by step guide to help you through it.
 We will now tell you how to do each of these cuts.
 And the best place to start, using this example layout.
+But first, let’s talk about the tools you will need for the job.

 As you are learning how to install new skirting board, it is essential you gather all the necessary tools first.